toughcrust/eat-your-shit/README.md

 for me but also to make something of my exentialist over-questioning.
 Transform a plague into something that can help me get laid more easily with girls I have an intellectual connection with (and a physical attraction)

+## From a challenged mind

+big social disability: no problem face to face but I can't  while I'm convinced this is a major if not THE most thrilling thing in life.
+I don't reach out to people?
+See also: written under depression (but not without happiness)

 ## Does not feel good

 Sometimes I write stuff that I want to remember cause it feels important